 Constitution and government

-The Australian constitution (section 116) bars the federal government from making any law that imposes a state religion or religious observance, prohibits the free exercise of religion or sets a religious test for a federal public office.
+The Australian Constitution (Section 116) bars the federal government from making any law that imposes a state religion or religious observance, prohibits the free exercise of religion or sets a religious test for a federal public office.
 The section only applies to legislation made by the Commonwealth and does not impose restrictions on the states of Australia.
-Only Tasmania has a similar provision in its constitution.
-The High Court has never ruled a legislative provision to be in contravention of Section 116 (Clarke, Keyzer & Stellios 2009, p.
-1228).
+Only Tasmania has a similar provision in its Constitution.
+The High Court has never ruled a legislative provision to be in contravention of Section 116.

 There is no charter of general rights at the national level.
-Freedom of thought, conscience and religion is protected at common law as well as in various statute laws which follow UN conventions such as the Universal Declaration of Human Rights and the UN Declaration on the Elimination of All Forms of Intolerance and of Discrimination Based on Religion or Belief.
+Freedom of thought, conscience and religion is protected under common law as well as in international instruments to which Australia is a State Party, such as the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and the UN Declaration on the Elimination of All Forms of Intolerance and of Discrimination Based on Religion or Belief.

-Although the government is officially secular, it continues to favour Christianity for many public ceremonies.
+Although the government is officially secular, it continues to favor Christianity for many public ceremonies.
 For example, each session of parliament begins with a joint recitation of the Lord’s Prayer.
+Various groups campaign against that practice, and have had successes at a local government level, giving some cause for optimism in the State of Victoria.

 Individuals who suffer discrimination on the grounds of religion or belief have recourse under federal discrimination laws or through the court system and bodies such as the Human Rights and Equal Opportunity Commission.
-Federal laws that protect freedom of religion include the Racial Discrimination Act, the Human Rights Commission Act and the Workplace Relations Act.
+Federal laws that protect freedom of religion include the Racial Discrimination Act, the Human Rights Commission Act and the Fair Work Act 2009.
 Public service employees who believe they are denied a promotion on religious grounds can appeal to the public service merit protection commissioner.

 Education and children’s rights